rxquelxrias/video-game-sales-sql-analysis/README.md

-# SQL Sales Analysis
+# Video Game Sales SQL Analysis

-This project analyzes sales data using SQL to identify key business insights and performance trends.
+This project analyzes video game sales data using SQL to identify industry trends, top-performing platforms, and best-selling games.

 ## Tools Used